 ble.

-67. He wanted more out of life, not just working at high-paid jobs or spending nights on the
+67. He wanted more out of life, not just working at high-paid jobs or spending

 A B C